5/7/2025

 Analyst, Oppenheimer

-Got it, got it, that's helpful.
-And then just as a follow-up, you know, the strong gross margin, you know, for the year, and understanding the cadence, Shelley, but for the year, as well as the balance sheet suggests, you've got some flexibility on OPAC's reinvestment.
-So any thought about adding more sort of feet on the street or anything else in terms of being even more aggressive, especially in light of sort of the competitive trialing environment?
+Got it.
+That's helpful.
+And then just as a follow-up, the strong gross margin for the year and understanding the cadence, Shelley, but for the year as well as the balance sheet suggests you've got some flexibility on OpEx reinvestment.
+Any thought about adding more feet on the street or anything else in terms of being even more aggressive, especially in light of the competitive trialing environment?

 speaker